opendocsg/slw-judgments-backfill/2008_SGHC_186/report.md

 **The defendant’s submissions**

 20     The defendant does not dispute that the 2007 SIAC Rules are incorporated into Contract 822 by virtue of clause 71.4 but argues that insofar as the provisions of the said Rules are inconsistent with the express terms of the parties’ arbitration agreement, the latter must prevail.
-It cites _PT Tugu Pratama Indonesia v Magma Nusantara Ltd_ [2003] 4 SLR 257 (“ _PT Tugu Pratama Indonesia_ ”) where Judith Prakash J at [46] said:
+It cites _PT Tugu Pratama Indonesia v Magma Nusantara Ltd_ <span class="citation">[2003] 4 SLR 257</span> (“ _PT Tugu Pratama Indonesia_ ”) where Judith Prakash J at [46] said:

  Finally, the agreement of the parties to shift the seat of the arbitration to Singapore under the SIAC Rules would not permit those rules to overrule the express terms of the arbitration clause except as expressly assented to.